What is a Credit Card and how credit card works?

 If you want a hard copy of your card statement, then you can request your card provider for a physical copy just by calling the customer service authority or visiting your nearest branch.

 Credit card PIN is a unique four-digit number system, designed to enhance the security of card transactions especially when the card is used in ATMs and ar poa machines.
-When you enter your PIN to perform a transaction, the system matches your PIN with your Id number before authorizing the transaction.
-Therefore PIN is an important part of a credit card, and PIN generation is the first step before start using a credit card.
+When you enter your PIN to perform a credit card transaction, the system matches your PIN with your Id number before authorizing the transaction.
+Therefore PIN is an important part of a credit card, and PIN generation is the first step before starting to use a credit card.

 Nowadays most banks send their credit cards inactive status, but before using it for a transaction, you have to set a PIN for your card, there are two ways to set your credit card PIN –